LeaseySocial.

 If a post contains media more generally, sounds can be configured to play when moving over the row.

-Describe Image with ChatGPT is available from More Actions.
+Describe Image with ChatGPT is available from More Actions, or by pressing Control+Shift+D.

 The OpenAI API key is read from Leasey's ChatGPT settings so there is no special configuration to do.